Energy and carbon reduction plan for our Estate

 Wipe Out Waste Cups

-By creating WoW Cups, our sustainability team has combined the convenience of a disposable cup with the environmental benefits of a reusable cup, as a way to help reduce single-use cups across campus.
+By creating Wipe out Waste (WoW) Cups, our sustainability team has combined the convenience of a disposable cup with the environmental benefits of a reusable cup as a way to help reduce single-use cups across campus.

 The new ‘Wipe Out Waste’ cup is a reusable hot drinks cup, available at our Horsforth Campus and Leeds City Campus.
 This initiative aims to help us reduce waste and the use of single-use plastics in disposable coffee cups.
 It's a convenient, reusable cup scheme, where you can return the cup for washing, eliminating the need to remember your own washed reusable cup each time.